keymanapp/keyman/android/README.md

 * [Node.js](https://nodejs.org/) 8.9+ (for building KeymanWeb)

 ## Minimum Android Requirements
-Keyman for Android has a minSdkVersion of 15 for [Android 4.0.3 Ice Cream Sandwich](https://developer.android.com/about/versions/android-4.0.3.html)
+Keyman for Android has a minSdkVersion of 16 for [Android 4.1 Jelly Bean](https://developer.android.com/about/versions/android-4.1)

 ## Setup Android Studio